Positivity of Mass in Higher Dimensions: Introduction

 \section{Introduction}

-In \cite{PSW}, the authors prove a positive mass theorem using properties of the causal structure of spacetime.
-The proof has the advantage of relying specifically on properties of spacetime which one would expect to be characteristic of positive mass, in particular the focusing and retarding of null geodesics which pass near the source (as well as the corresponding relative time advancement of geodesics passing far from the source).
+In \cite{PSW} the authors discuss how causality arguments can be used to prove the positive mass theorem\footnote{It should be noted that this paper was never published.
+After discussions with people familiar with the argument and after studying it carefully myself, I believe that this was likely due to a lack of precision, rather than the methodology itself being flawed.
+In particular, there are issues regarding the time delay estimates in Section III.
+I have made every effort to be precise about the arguments used in this paper to obtain the time delay estimate Lemma \ref{lemma:timeofflight}.
+Specifically, I have explicitly used Minkowski retarded and advanced time co-ordinates to define a time of flight, rather than a Hamilton-Jacobi function.
+According to \cite{poorman} this was the source of the problems with the argument as given in \cite{PSW}.
+One issue which did arise and which could lead to confusion is regarding the paths of null geodesics.
+In \cite{PSW}, the time delay in equation (III.1.5) is calculated for a curve following the path of a Minkowski null ray and it is argued that corrections to this will be sub-leading.
+I have avoided making any such assumption.
+In fact, despite the spacetime being asymptotically flat, in positive mass Schwarzschild in 3+1 dimensions, null geodesics arbitrarily far from the mass source eventually diverge infinitely far from Minkowski geodesics.
+This is described in more detail in \cite{Penrose}.
+In fact, Lemma \ref{lemma:compactification} proves that this does not happen for a certain class of spacetimes in higher dimensions.
+This is then used in Lemma \ref{lemma:timeofflight} to derive a time delay estimate in a more precise way.}.
+Their arguments have the advantage of relying specifically on properties of spacetime which one would expect to be characteristic of positive mass, in particular the focusing and retarding of null geodesics which pass near the source (as well as the corresponding relative time advancement of geodesics passing far from the source).
 Conversely, null geodesics which pass far from a negative mass source will be delayed relative to those which pass nearby.
-This is used to show that a certain class of negative mass spacetimes must contain a null line as defined by Galloway \cite{Galloway}: \begin{definition} A null line is an inextendible null geodesic which is achronal.
+This is used to argue that a certain class of negative mass spacetimes must contain a null line as defined by Galloway \cite{Galloway}: \begin{definition} A null line is an inextendible null geodesic which is achronal.
 In particular, null lines cannot contain conjugate points. \end{definition}

-On the other hand, under certain conditions (see for example Theorem \ref{thm:Borde} in section \ref{A Focusing Theorem in Higher Dimensions}) it is possible to prove that such a null line must exist.
+On the other hand, under certain conditions (see for example Theorem \ref{thm:Borde} in Section \ref{A Focusing Theorem in Higher Dimensions}) it is possible to prove that such a null line cannot exist.
 This allows us to prove a positive mass theorem among spacetimes satisfying these conditions (Corollary \ref{cor}).
-If the Einstein equations are assumed, these conditions usually amount to demanding some sort of local positivity of energy.
+If the Einstein equations are assumed, conditions on the Riemann tensor can equivalently be stated as conditions on the stress-energy tensor and hence can be thought of as requirements on the matter content of spacetime.